yudhisteer/3D-Reconstruction-with-Uncalibrated-Stereo/README.md

 #### 7.2.4 Disparity Estimation
 Once the images are rectified, they can be re-projected into 3D space using **disparity** information.
-The disparity is the horizontal shift between the corresponding points in the rectified images, and it is used to calculate the depth (distance from the camera) of each pixel in the scene.

 ```python
  # StereoMatcherOptions